NHSDigital/personal-demographics-service-api/tests/README.md

 ## Installation

 * To be able to run tests that involve interacting with the apigee api (to CRUD apigee resources) you need an apigee api token.
 * You will need to have the apigee commands to generate the token.
-You can install those commands use the `scripts/install_apigee_cmds.sh` file.
+You can install those commands use the `scripts/install_apigee_cmds.sh` file. **NB**: You will need unzip installed `sudo apt install unzip`.
 * Once installed, run the below to add the apigee token to your environment variables:

 ```bash